gavinmcfarland/combino/README.md

 - ### Merging Strategies

-    Control how files are merged with pattern-specific strategies.
+    Files are intelligently merged by default based on their file type.
+You can override this behavior with pattern-specific strategies.

     - `deep`: Deep merge objects and arrays (default for JSON)
     - `shallow`: Shallow merge objects (default for Markdown)
     - `append`: Append content to existing files
     - `prepend`: Prepend content to existing files
-    - `replace`: Replace existing files completely (default)
+    - `replace`: Replace existing files completely (default for most file types)

     ```ini
     [merge:*.json]